jjdenhertog/spotify-to-plex/README.md

 ### Spotify credentials

 To import playlists you need Spotify API credentials to make the connection.
 You can get these credentials at the [Spotify Developer site](https://developer.spotify.com/).
-More information can also be found at the [Gettin started section](https://developer.spotify.com/documentation/web-api) of the documentation.
+More information can also be found at the [Getting started section](https://developer.spotify.com/documentation/web-api) of the documentation.

 For manually adding playlists <b>you don't need the redirect URL</b>.
 The redirect URL is only needed when you want to sync private playlists like your daylist.